What Independent Artists Need to Succeed

 At first, I have NO IDEA which website I'm on.
 "Y-You.
 Tube… Music."
 Ah.
 I see.
 I can't help but notice that the playlist looks similar to the Editorial Playlist I listened to when I woke up, which reminds me that I should be heading to bed… That is until I receive a text from a friend.
 It reads: "Hey, please let me know what you think of this new song I've made."
 Ugh.
 I make it 1.27 seconds through the song before realizing it isn't Pop.
 I wait roughly 30 seconds, then respond: ‘You need to get a real job... :)'.

 As I'm about to sleep, I wonder why so many artists don't even bother to promote their new music...”

 Competition Isn’t A Resource

-The previous options (time and money) we've discussed are achievable by an independent artist.
-With competition, there is nothing to achieve; only work against.
-The average independent artist cannot wine and dine themselves all the way to the radio.
-It is this competition that makes it highly improbable for a true independent artist to be viable at a self-sustaining yet profitable level.
-You need to be delusional to succeed.
+Time and money are achievable by an independent artist.
+Competition isn't a resource: It works against you.
+The average independent artist cannot wine and dine themselves to the radio.
+This competition makes it highly improbable for an independent artist to be viable at a self-sustaining yet profitable level.

 Most consumers cannot identify whether an artist is independent.